 - Built in a single piece in a factory and transported as a single unit.

 For the industry and the general public, it’s common to interchange the terms “mobile home” and “manufactured home”.
 Technically, though, manufactured homes must have been built after June 15, 1976, and must meet a set of rigorous standards set forth by HUD.
 Indeed, today’s manufactured homes are much more durable, safe, strong, and eco-friendly than their pre-1976 predecessors, thanks to these regulations and subsequent HUD code updates.

-Some of the guidelines that manufactured home makers must follow include the height of the rooms and ceilings — manufactured homes must have ceilings at least seven feet high — as well as the size of certain rooms, including single- and double-person bedrooms.
+Some of the guidelines that manufactured home builders must follow include the height of the rooms and ceilings — manufactured homes must have ceilings at least seven feet high — as well as the size of certain rooms, including single- and double-person bedrooms.
 Additionally, HUD guidelines cover certain safety requirements, such as having a fire alarm in certain rooms and using fire-retardant materials, as well as standards regarding plumbing and electricity.

 - Built in multiple pieces in a factory and transported in multiple shipments to the final home site.